veretefaa/veretefaa/README.md

 sdsdsdfsdfsdfsdfsdfgr
 <!---dfdfgdfsd66dgj26132grrgfsfdds
 veretefaa/veretefaa is a ✨ special ✨ repository because its `README.md3545` (t456his file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.4gs
 --->fdshy
 5354354dsf
 mbnv